jmuehlig/perf-cpp/docs/counters.md

-# Built-in and Hardware-specific Performance Events
+# Built-in and Processor-specific Performance Events

 Modern CPUs introduce new performance events with each generation, often unique to their micro-architecture.
 To accurately measure performance across diverse hardware platforms, it’s important to use events tailored to the underlying processor.